Designing Coach Maya an AI Coach for Just-in-Time Leadership Support

 Phase 3: Alpha Release

-Tested early prototypes with buyers and clients to validate core experience flow and solution (setup, voice vs. text, feedback).
+Tested early prototypes with buyers and clients to validate core experience flow and solution.

 Fast 1–2 week design–build–test cycles.
 Usability tests with success targets: